Tips for Managing a Rental Property: A Succinct Guide

 - Notification procedures for rent increases or property sales

 - Eviction procedures and grounds for termination

 Clearly outlining maintenance responsibilities in the tenancy agreement is vital to avoid conflicts and keep the property in good condition.
-Based on Zillow’s advice, these are some essential points to include:
+These are some essential points to include: